evandelacruz/evandelacruz/README.md

 ### Welcome to my Github!

-When I created this repo I did not realze it was special and would house my primary Github README :)
+When I created this repo I did not realze it was ✨ _special_ ✨ (because it shares the same name as my profile) and would therefore house my primary Github README :)

 So, this repo actually has the code for a website in it as well.
 The website, http://evandelacruz.com, is meant to serve as a launching point for anyone interested in my software engineering endeavors.
 It is a very simple HTML page.